ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 {: codeblock}

 ### Adjust IOPS by specifying a higher or lower IOPS tier profile
-{: #adjust-profile-api}
+{: #adjust-profile-api-file}

 Make a `PATCH /shares` request and specify the `profile` property and indicate the name or href of the IOPS tier profile.

-This example changes a 3 IOPS/GB profile to 5 IOPS/GB profile.
+The following example changes a 3 IOPS/GB profile to 5 IOPS/GB profile.
 In this case, the file share can't exceed 9,600 GB to move to the higher profile.

 ```curl
 curl -X PATCH \